romana/core/romana/README.md

 # Romana Command Line Tools

-Romana command line tools provides a romana API reference implementation.
+Romana command line tools provide a romana API reference implementation.
-They provide a simple command line interface to interact with romana services.
+They provide a simple command line interface to interact with Romana services.

-## Setting up cli
+## Setting up CLI

-**./romana** cli uses a configuration file ~/.romana.yaml which contains various parameters for connecting to root service and root service port.
+**./romana** CLI uses a configuration file ~/.romana.yaml which contains various parameters for connecting to root service and root service port.
 A sample ~/.romana.yaml file looks as follows: